-I recommend you cut to the chase and work with a site which pre-vets the profiles that go up on them.
+I recommend you cut to the chase and work with a site that pre-vets the profiles that go upon them.
 Here are some sites which you can use to find freelancers to outsource to;

 Irrespective of your decision to hire in-house or outsource, the key thing is to find the right person for the job.
 Hiring the right person will result in not just a job well-done but the potential to gain an invaluable resource for your company.

-To do this I’ve prepared a quick checklist you can use as a guide to find the right talent;
+To do this I’ve prepared a quick checklist you can use as a guide to finding the right talent;

 Finding the Right Talent for the Job